Reporter Roundup: Homeless Count, Gyms Reopening | KCET

 Get the free PBS App

-On the September 15 edition of the Reporter Roundup, KPCC reporters discuss the Bobcat Fire, a lawsuit to stop the Census from ending early and Proposition 15.
+On the September 21 edition of the Reporter Roundup, KPCC reporters discuss the Bobcat Fire, how the Census counts unhoused people in Los Angeles and the 2020 Emmy Awards.

 - next ›